Rural Broadband Deals

 Broadband on the 4G or 5G network

-Another option to bypass the need for a wired connection is broadband on the mobile network.
-With 4G and 5G broadband, your router has a SIM card (like a mobile phone) and converts mobile signals into wifi.
-But this won’t work if the mobile signal to your property is poor.
-Mobile data coverage has historically been better in urban areas, but that’s changing with the government’s Shared Rural Network scheme.5 This set a target of delivering 4G coverage to 95% of the UK by December 2025 and has delivered it early.6
+Another option to bypass the need for a wired connection is mobile broadband.
+With 4G and 5G broadband, your router has a SIM card (like a mobile phone) and converts mobile signals into Wi-Fi.

 Why compare rural internet options with Go.Compare?

-If you live in a rural area, your broadband options depend heavily on exactly where you are.
-You don’t want to waste time looking at deals that aren’t even available for your address, so the Go.Compare search will save you time and annoyance.
-In 2024, over 16,000 people signed up with home broadband deals through us.
+If you live in a rural area, your broadband options depend heavily on your address.
+You don’t want to waste time looking at deals that aren’t even available for your home, so we’ll show you the rural broadband deals that you can choose from.
+In 2025, over 16,000 people switched home broadband deals through us.

 High speed internet for rural areas - how far have we come?